kx1t/planefence/README.md

 ```
 nano /usr/share/planefence/start_planefence
 ```
 The only parameter you could change here, is `LOOPTIME`, which contains the time between two runs of PlaneFence.
-I strongly suggest to make this no shorter than 2 minutes, to avoid overloading your system.
+I strongly suggest to make this no shorter than 60 seconds, to avoid overloading your system.

 ### Install the PlaneFence Systemd Service
 PlaneFence uses SystemD to run as a daemon.
 Daemons are programs that run in the background without user interaction.